Pipkins: Origins

 In 1974, in a first for children's television, the death of Inigo was worked into the programme, predating the Mr Hooper episode on Sesame Street by nine years.
 From this episode onwards, the show was renamed Pipkins and Inigo's assistant, Johnny (Wayne Laryea), took over.
+The storyline for this episode was unfolded with remarkable compassion.
+The puppets, alongside their young viewers, were guided through the experience of loss and grief, learning that, although Mr Pipkin was no longer with them, his love and teachings would endure.
+The decision to embrace such a difficult subject within the format of a children's programme was a radical choice, particularly at a time when death was largely considered a taboo topic for young audiences.

-The direction of the programme had to change; from here on, the show ceased to centre around a puppet workshop and the characters became the 'Help People', helping anyone in need of a hand.
+After Woodbridge's death, the direction of the programme had to change; from here on, the show ceased to centre around a puppet workshop and the characters became the 'Help People', helping anyone in need of a hand.
 Similarly, another episode "Death of a Goldfish" dealt with the topic of death, in regards to losing a pet.
 Topov the monkey and Johnny discussed why the goldfish died and why people die.

 Johnny left Pipkins around 1978, to be replaced by Tom (Jonathan Kydd), who moved on in 1980, his place taken by Peter Potter (Paddy O'Hagan).
 In later years Sue Nicholls made regular appearances as the Pipkins' neighbour, Mrs Muddle.
 The name was somewhat ironic as she was always a calming, self-assured presence around the puppets.